Collapsing Flat ${\rm{SU}}(2)$-Bundles to Spherical 3-Manifolds: Introduction

 is a finite-dimensional singular symplectic space, whose geometry is deeply intertwined with gauge theory, integrable systems, and geometric quantization, see for instance \cite{dey2006geometric} and references therein.
 In the above setting, for every ADE subgroup $\Gamma_{ADE} \subset {\rm{SU}}(2)$, we can construct a flat principal ${\rm{SU}}(2)$-bundle $P \to \Sigma_{g}$ ($g > 1$) equipped with a principal flat connection $\theta \in \Omega^{1}(P,\mathfrak{su}(2))$, such that

 The principal flat ${\rm{SU}}(2)$-bundle $(P,\theta)$ is obtained from a suitable representation $\varrho \colon \pi_{1}(\Sigma_{g}) \to {\rm{SU}}(2)$.

-In this work, we explore an unexpected link between the world of positive curvature spherical manifolds and the world of flat ${\rm{SU}}$(2)-bundles over negatively curved surfaces.
-The central idea is to equip a flat ${\rm{SU}}(2)$-bundle $P$ over a closed hyperbolic surface $(\Sigma,h_{\Sigma})$ with a Kaluza-Klein type metric.
-This metric is the sum of the pullback of the hyperbolic metric on $\Sigma$ (controlling the horizontal directions) and the bi-invariant metric $(-,-)_{{\rm{SU}}(2)}$ on ${\rm{SU}}(2)$ applied to the flat connection form $\theta$ (controlling the vertical directions).
-By introducing a sequence of such metrics that progressively shrink the horizontal directions, namely,
+In this work, we explore an unexpected link between spherical space forms and flat ${\rm{SU}}$(2)-bundles over negatively curved surfaces.
+The central idea is to equip a flat ${\rm{SU}}(2)$-bundle $P$ over a closed hyperbolic surface $(\Sigma,h_{\Sigma})$ with a family of Kaluza-Klein-type metrics

-we observe a remarkable collapsing phenomenon.
+These metrics are the sum of the pullback of a scalar multiple of the hyperbolic metric on $\Sigma$ (controlling the horizontal directions) and the bi-invariant metric $(-,-)_{{\rm{SU}}(2)}$ on ${\rm{SU}}(2)$ applied to the flat connection form $\theta$ (controlling the vertical directions).
+By introducing the above sequence of metrics that progressively shrink the horizontal directions, we observe a remarkable collapsing phenomenon.
 As $n\to\infty$, the diameter of the hyperbolic base shrinks to zero, while the ${\rm{SU}}(2)$ fibers remain unchanged.
-The Gromov-Hausdorff limit \cite{brin2001course} of this family is precisely the spherical $3$-manifold ${\rm{SU}}(2)/\Gamma_{ADE}$ associated with the holonomy group of the flat connection.
+The Gromov-Hausdorff limit \cite{brin2001course} of this family is precisely the homogeneous spherical $3$-manifold ${\rm{SU}}(2)/\Gamma_{ADE}$ associated with the holonomy group of the flat connection.